 A student is eligible to request a waiver of UConn’s First-Year Writing requirement if ONE of the TWO of the following are true:

-- the student has completed two semesters of composition at another university, and has received at least four total transfer credits labeled ENGL 91002 and ENGL 91003 (listed under “equivalent course” on the transfer credit evaluation).
-OR,
+- the student has completed two semesters of composition at another university, and has received six total transfer credits labeled ENGL 91002 and ENGL 91003 (listed under “equivalent course” on the transfer credit evaluation); OR,

 - A current UConn transcript (unofficial is acceptable; your name must be visible on a screenshot or PDF and if a screen shot, it must be large enough to be read [enlarging a screenshot often makes the image unreadable]).
 Please do not take photo of your computer screen with your phone; those images do not transfer well.
 If you don’t know how to capture your screen please check out the one of the following: PC screen caps or Mac screen caps.